Engelch/ConfigShell/doc/git-gee.pandoc2.md

 ./git-repo.gee.pw
 ```

-The file `fileWithSecretData.txt` is not yet committed to the repository.
+The file `secrets.txt` is not yet committed to the repository.
 The .gee.pw file contains a one-liner like:

 ``` shell
 jdlsakj0jlj_jdljsi39j90jeh280he902eegedh0hjgh2ejdkjdhjs